-4. Operation plans to direct and control the use of the site.
+iv.
+Operation plans to direct and control the use of the site.

-5. An indication by discussion or drawings or both of how the site is designed to meet water quality standards of Chapter 62-302 and 62-550, F.A.C, at the waste site boundary or the boundary of the zone of discharge.
+v.
+An indication by discussion or drawings or both of how the site is designed to meet water quality standards of Chapter 62-302 and 62-550, F.A.C, at the waste site boundary or the boundary of the zone of discharge.
 Adequate indications above would include discussion of each mitigative water quality control measure that would be employed, including but not limited to: liners, chemical fixation process, compaction, under drains and chemical treatment facilities, impermeable clay caps, soil and grass communities.

-c.
 Based on the Department’s reviews of the above, additions to or modifications of the overall monitoring program may be required for monitoring of runoff, groundwaters, and surface waters which may be affected by the various land filling operations.

-d.
 The Department shall indicate its approval or disapproval of the submitted plans, drawings, maps, analyses and contingency plans within 60 days.

 Lined Pond Additions or Modifications